-- Royal "we" Tutorials written without clean tense and pronouns.
-We likely means me, so don't blame Dacia for any problems you find, but feel free to assume anything that is working is only because of her work. - Spelling Has never been a skill I possess, hopefully will only be noticeable if I write on board. - Typos Will likely be your biggest problem in using the commands we provide, and the biggest problem in your own work.
-Try to type the commands out to get practice, but remember you can copy paste. - Names I usually use this opportunity to apologize for my inability to remember people's names with a funny anecdote, with small class might not be an issue.
+- Spelling Has never been a skill I possess, hopefully will only be noticeable if I write on board. - Typos Will likely be your biggest problem in using the commands provided, and the biggest problem in your own work.
+Try to type the commands out to get practice, but remember you can copy paste. - Names I usually use this opportunity to apologize for my inability to remember people's names with a funny anecdote, with small class might not be an issue. - Royal "we" Several of these tutorials were originally produced by former instructors or TA's.
+I thank them all for their help, and take responsibility for anything that goes wrong.